Wichita parents react to students possibly returning to limited in-person learning

-Monday night the Board of Education will hear a proposal for a new learning plan and for some it could be the first time they step into a school in a month.
+Monday night the USD 259 Board of Education will hear a proposal for a new learning plan, and for some, it could be the first time they step into a school in a month.

 “Anything to get out of the house,” said White.
 “She doesn’t get to see her friends anymore.”

-He or Laloni would have never guessed that Lailoni, who is a sophomore at South High School, would have missed being at school so much.
+He would have never guessed that Lailoni, who is a sophomore at South High School, would have missed being at school so much.

 “I do not get to socialize through the laptops,” she said.
 “Seeing people and just getting to honestly sit in a classroom and talk to a teacher in person.”